-Coronavirus: England to go under complete lockdown amid rise in cases
+Coronavirus: India reports lowest rise in daily cases in over 6 months; England under new lockdown

-In India, Uttar Pradesh will hold a dry run for the coronavirus vaccine on Tuesday.
+Uttar Pradesh will hold a dry run for the coronavirus vaccine on Tuesday.

-British Prime Minister Boris Johnson has announced a complete lockdown in England in an effort to control the faster-spreading mutant coronavirus strain.
+British Prime Minister Boris Johnson announced a complete lockdown in England in an effort to control the faster-spreading mutant coronavirus strain.
 The lockdown is expected to last till mid-February.

 In India, Uttar Pradesh will hold a dry run for the coronavirus vaccine on Tuesday.
 A countrywide dry run was also held on January 2.
-India registered 16,504 new coronavirus cases, taking the tally to 1,03,40,469.
-The country’s toll rose by 214 to 1,49,649.
-India’s active cases stood at 2,43,953, below the 3-lakh mark for 14 straight days.
-As many as 99,46,867 people have recovered from the infection in the country so far.

 Globally, the coronavirus has infected more than 8.56 crore people and killed over 18.52 lakh, according to the Johns Hopkins University.
 More than 4.8 crore people have recovered from the infection in the world.